linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

 - Replace a surrounding
   - Let's say I have this "surrounded text"
   - And I want to change it with 'surrounded text'
-  - Place the cursor before the first "
+  - Place the cursor anywhere inside the " "
-  - Then press `gsrn"'`
+  - Then press `gsr"'`
-    - goto, surround, replace, next, current surrounding, new surrounding
+    - goto, surround, replace, current surrounding, new surrounding
-  - Test below
-  - "surrounded text"
 - Add **bold** as surrounding
   - First **select the text** in visual mode
   - Then press `2gsa*`
-- Remove a surrounding surround
+- Remove a surround
   - If we have 'this surrounded text'
     - Place cursor anywhere inside the surrounding and remove it with `gsd'`
   - If we **have this bold surround**